List of Buffalo Sabres seasons

 Following the 2000–01 season, the Sabres went on a three-year postseason appearance drought.
 After returning from the 2004–05 lockout, the Sabres returned to the postseason, making it to the conference finals against the Carolina Hurricanes, which was lost in seven games.
 The 2006–07 season saw the Sabres put on their best performance in franchise history, with a franchise-high 53 wins to win the division and the Presidents' Trophy at 113 points.
 They advanced to the conference finals for the second year in a row, where they lost to the Senators in five.
 The Sabres would not make the playoffs for another two seasons.
 The Sabres won the Northeast Division in the 2009–10 season and moved on to the playoffs, being eliminated in the first round by the Bruins in six games.
 The same fate happened the following year when they made the playoffs and got eliminated in the first round, this time by the Philadelphia Flyers in seven games.
-Since the 2010–11 season, the Sabres have not made a playoff appearance, setting the all-time record for longest postseason appearance drought in NHL history at 14 seasons and tying with the New York Jets of the National Football League (NFL) for the longest active postseason drought across the major four professional sports leagues in North America.
-The Sabres have also not won a single postseason series since the 2006–07 season, tying for fifth in all-time postseason series win droughts.
-The playoff drought has been accredited to multiple reasons, including failures of rebuilds, a lack of depth in rosters, and injuries to key players over multiple seasons.
+From the 2010–11 to the 2025–26 season, the Sabres did not make a playoff appearance, setting the all-time record for longest postseason appearance drought in NHL history at 14 seasons.
+The Sabres also did not win a single postseason series from the 2006–07 to the 2025–26 season, tying for fifth in all-time postseason series win droughts at 19 seasons.
+The playoff drought was accredited to multiple reasons, including failures of rebuilds, a lack of depth in rosters, and injuries to key players over multiple seasons.